tezedge/tezedge-debugger/README.md

 How to run
 ==========
-Easiest way to run the debugger is it by running it with included docker-compose files.
-There are two separate files one for our Rust Tezedege Light Node (docker-compose.rust.yml) and one for original OCaml node (docker-compose.ocaml.yml).
+Easiest way to launch the Debugger is by running it with the included docker-compose files.
+There are two separate files: one for our Rust Tezedege Light Node (docker-compose.rust.yml) and the other for the original OCaml node (docker-compose.ocaml.yml).
-How to change ports is described inside the docker-compose files.
+A guide on how to change ports is included inside the docker-compose files.
 ```bash
 docker-compose -f docker-compose.rust.yml build
 docker-compose -f docker-compose.rust.yml up